 Doesn’t that sound nice?
 Rockridge, but higher up!
 Well, it is quite nice, and just a few blocks up the hills from the bucolic community of Rockridge.
 But what else?
 Oh, more than you can imagine!

 First of all, the Broadway corridor is what separates Upper Rockridge from the main vein of Rockridge that is College Avenue.
 Starting at the California College of Arts and Crafts at the corner of Broadway and College, Upper Rockridge then stretches up above the Claremont Country Club up towards Lake Temescal, and turns south past Broadway Terrace towards Montclair and Piedmont.
 If you pass Moraga, you’ve gone too far!
 Throw in the little pocket neighborhoods around Chabot on the other side of Highway 24, and you’ve got Upper Rockridge.

 The real estate in Upper Rockridge also tends be like Rockridge, but just a little “upper.”
 There are similar craftsman-style homes, but they are usually bigger and on larger lots.
 And, many of the homes offer spectacular views.
 There are also a good number of newer homes, built after that Oakland Hills Fire of 1991 providing a diverse blend of new and old architectural styles.

 Lake Temescal is the main attraction in the neighborhood.
 What started as a reservoir for drinking water in the early 1900s is now a good ole swimmin’ n’ fishin’ hole.
-There is an impressive stone Beach House, which can be reserved for weddings and whatnot.
-There are also several hiking trails where you can work up a sweat before jumping in the cool lake.
+There is an impressive stone Beach House, which can be reserved for weddings or parties.
+There are also several hiking trails where you can work up a sweat before jumping into the cool lake.
 For golf and tennis, we recommend the nearby Claremont Country Club.